 spanning the observed region in heliocentric distance (step=0.1 R

 for larger heliocentric distances).
-Beyond 3 R, it may be
+Beyond 3 R

 necessary to rotate the field of view around the sun center axis to observe